Additional

 • a Use template view with built-in template prompts

-Save is disabled until the name, prompt, workspace, and schedule are valid.
-If scheduler creation fails, the modal shows the returned error inline and stays open.
+Save is disabled until the name, prompt, workspace, target, and schedule are valid.
+If routine creation fails, the modal shows the returned error inline and stays open.

 Run Modes